Emmotes/ic_spoilers/docs/season_6.md

         }]
     }],
     "requirements": [],
-    "description": {"desc": "The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with a DEX score of 16 or higher."}, "id": 1731,
+    "description": {"desc": "The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with a DEX score of 16 or higher in the formation."}, "id": 1731,
     "flavour_text": "",
     "graphic_id": 4496,